zalando/postgres-operator/docs/administrator.md

 overwritten explicitly.
 If you want to revoke all IP ranges from an existing cluster, please set the `allowedSourceRanges` field to `127.0.0.1/32` or to an empty sequence `[]`.
-Setting the field to `null` or omitting it entirely may lead to Kubernetes removing this field from the manifest due to its [handling of null fields](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/#how-apply-calculates-differences-and-merges-changes).
+Setting the field to `null` or omitting it entirely may lead to K8s removing this field from the manifest due to its [handling of null fields](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/#how-apply-calculates-differences-and-merges-changes).
 Then the resultant manifest will not contain the necessary change, and the operator will respectively do noting with the existing source ranges.

-## Running periodic 'autorepair' scans of Kubernetes objects
+## Running periodic 'autorepair' scans of K8s objects

-The Postgres Operator periodically scans all Kubernetes objects belonging to each cluster and repairs all discrepancies between them and the definitions generated from the current cluster manifest.
+The Postgres Operator periodically scans all K8s objects belonging to each cluster and repairs all discrepancies between them and the definitions generated from the current cluster manifest.
 There are two types of scans:

 * `sync scan`, running every `resync_period` seconds for every cluster

 * `repair scan`, coming every `repair_period` only for those clusters that didn't report success as a result of the last operation applied to them.

 ## Postgres roles supported by the operator